 Djoudj National Bird Sanctuary, Nature reserve and national park near Saint-Louis, Senegal.

-The Djoudj National Bird Sanctuary is a large protected wetland in the Senegal River delta near Saint-Louis.
-It contains a network of lakes, ponds, and waterways that support diverse bird habitats throughout the year.
+The Djoudj National Bird Sanctuary is a protected wetland in the Senegal River delta, a short drive from Saint-Louis.
+It is made up of lakes, ponds, streams, and flooded plains that together form one of West Africa's most important habitats for water birds.

 The community of curious travelers